Perindopril is a medication to lower blood pressure. It’s taken once a day and is available in 2mg, 4mg and 8mg tablets.

 - muscle cramps

-- erectile dysfunction
+- erectile dysfunction in men

 - dry mouth